andyallard/692_ass1/README.md

 * [Education community forum](https://education.github.community/)
 * [GitHub community forum](https://github.community/)

+## Introduction
 Name: **Andy Allard**
-A favourite inspirational quote: "The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
-We are made of starstuff." - Carl Sagan
+A favourite inspirational quote: *"The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
+We are made of starstuff." - Carl Sagan*